Plastic sheeting or mulch in vegetable gardens proves to be a useful tool for some garden crops.

 The contained water could also work to your disadvantage, as it will not evaporate as quickly in the open air and could make the soil soggy and create potential disease issues such as fungal growth.

 Increased Costs And Maintenance

-- The additional cost of plastic sheeting and drip irrigation does add more expense before starting the task of planting.
+- The additional cost of landscaping, plastic sheeting, and drip irrigation does add more expense before starting the task of planting.

-- The irrigation will need closer dialy monitoring
+- The irrigation will need closer daily monitoring.

 - Since plastic does not break down, plastic mulch and drip tube irrigation should be removed after each season and not ever ‘tilled” into the soil.

 When planting crops, the time involved will take longer as each individual plant needs to be planted into its own hole.